 > How will the Multi-Academy Trust be governed?

-The new MAT will have a group of Members and a Board of Trustees.
+The MAT will have a group of Members and a Board of Trustees.
 The “Members” are like shareholders in a commercial company, they appoint the Trustees to run the MAT, and are the only people able to amend the Articles of Association of the Company (and for this they require consent from the Secretary of State and any religious Diocesan Authority).
 The “Trustees” are those people who actually run, determine policy, and make decisions for the MAT.
 They are the statutory Governing Body of each academy within the MAT.
-For the new MAT we will establish an Academy Advisory Board for each of the schools within the MAT.
+An Academy Advisory Board has been established for each of the schools within the MAT.
 This approach has been discussed and agreed with the Diocese and the Regional Schools Commissioner on behalf of the Secretary of State to ensure the model is fit for all schools within the MAT.

 > Will our school have to change its faith / non-faith status?

 No. Each of the schools will convert and retain its distinctive ethos and status as either a faith or non-faith school.
 The structure of the Academy Advisory Board for each school in the MAT will be reflective of its current status as a Voluntary Aided, Voluntary Controlled or Community school.
 As referred to above, the MAT enters into a “supplemental funding agreement” for each school, and these vary according to the type of school.
 In addition, the constitution of the MAT (it’s “Articles of Association”) distinguish between Church of England and Community Schools.
 The MAT is committed, both in terms of its vision and legal obligations, to maintaining the individual ethos of each school, and the Articles of Association of the MAT stipulate that the individual ethos of each type of school shall be maintained.

 > My child has special education needs.
 How can I be confident that they will be given the same level of support, attention and care?